 Art & Soul is the The Arts Council of Indianapolis celebration of Black History Month through a series of daily performances and events.
 Performances are daily, Tuesday-Saturday.
-While this event is normally held in the Indianapolis Artsgarden, this year Art & Soul will be virtual.
-At 12:15 pm on performance days, one song will be played on WISH-TV (locally in Indianapolis) and full performances will be on the Art & Soul website.
+While this event is normally held in the Indianapolis Artsgarden annually in February, this year Art & Soul has been postponed until June 2022 due to Covid-19 concerns.
+Stay tuned for more details on the Art & Soul website.
 For a calendar or performances, visit the Arts Council of Indianapolis website.

 Plan a Valentine’s Day date night at one of these Indianapolis locations.